December 15, 2021

 Two things impact the cost of a remodel the most: the size of the general contractor you hire and the finishes you choose.
 These have the ability to influence your final costs by tens of thousands.
 Yes, you read that right!

 One thing that doesn’t influence cost as much as you might think is the size of your space.
 Many people describe their kitchen or bathroom square footage as “small” expecting the total cost to be drastically lower.
 Every major kitchen or bathroom remodel requires plumbing, electrical, drywall, cabinets, tile, and more.
 That requires a visit from the plumber, electrician, tile setter, and a lot of carpentry hours—it’s complex no matter the size.
 The materials will cost less, but the labor may not be as much of a savings as expected.
 However, there are ways to save.

-Please note: costs listed below are subject to change and may significantly increase, due to material costs, in the months to come.
+Please note: costs listed below are subject to change and are likely to increase, due to both material and labor costs, in the months to come.

 Types of Remodeling Contractors

 First, remodeling costs can vary dramatically depending on the contractor you choose.
 You will absolutely save the most money by doing it yourself, but that can be risky with larger remodels.
 A bathroom remodel for $5k?
 A kitchen remodel for $15k?
 You’re going to need to DIY to stay within those budgets.
 If you don’t have the skills or time to DIY you have two options: hire a solo contractor or contract with a full-scale remodeling company.

 What is playfully known in the industry as a “Chuck in a Truck” is a one-man or woman show with the ability to do the entire project themselves.
 For a remodel that requires no structural changes, these solo contractors can often provide more flexible scheduling at a lower price because they use fewer subcontractors and overhead costs are minimal.
 Keep in mind, you may have to spend time sourcing the materials yourself, pricing can be ambiguous and the quality is not always guaranteed.